Stamford and Essendine Railway: Stamford and Essendine Railway authorised

-The scheme for a railway connection went to the 1853 Parliamentary session, and the Stamford and Essendine Railway obtained authorisation on 15 August 1853.
+The scheme for a railway connection went to the 1853 parliamentary session, and the Stamford and Essendine Railway obtained authorisation in the Stamford and Essendine Railway Act 1853 (16 & 17 Vict. c. cxcix) on 15 August 1853.
 The Midland Railway bitterly opposed the scheme.
-Their hostility was magnified because the Act authorised the S&ER to make a connection to the Midland Railway station at Stamford and to secure running powers into it.
+Their hostility was magnified because the act of Parliament authorised the S&ER to make a connection to the Midland Railway station at Stamford and to secure running powers into it.
 The capital of the S&ER was £50,000.

 A contract for the construction was let on 21 August 1854.
 Midland Railway hostility had been so violent during the process of land acquisition that for the time being the S&ER company decided to make an independent station at Stamford to avoid use of the Midland Railway station.

-In 1856 the line was considered to be ready for opening, and Lt Col George Wynne made a visit for the purpose of the Board of Trade inspection, which was required for passenger operation.
+In 1856 the line was considered to be ready for opening, and Lt.
+Col. George Wynne made a visit for the purpose of the Board of Trade inspection, which was required for passenger operation.
 He visited on 12 September 1856, but he refused the authorisation for a number of reasons; chief among these was that the ballast under sleepers was only 3 to 7 inches in depth at trial holes he had taken out.
 The company made the required improvements and Wynne visited again on 14 October 1856; this time he was satisfied, and approval for the opening of the line was given.